-The Council will only borrow in advance of need where there is a clear business case for doing so and will only do so for the current capital programme.
+The Council will only borrow in advance of need where there is a clear business case and statutory authority for doing so and will only do so for the current capital programme.

 To maintain flexibility and liquidity the Council determines a maximum amount of principal that can be invested for periods longer than 364 days and closely monitors known future cash demands.
+To ensure adequate liquidity is maintained, 'worst case' estimates of cash flows are used when considering the Council's medium term investment position.

-The Council has also set an operational boundary for external debt that can be used on a short term basis for daily cash management purposes.
+The Council has also set an operational boundary for external debt that can be used on a short term basis for daily cash management purposes